laurakond/Once-Upon-a-Time/TESTING.md

 - Sometimes, after the system("clr") code is executed, it leaves residue lines/code when scrolling back up the code.

     ![system-clear-error](assets/documentation/images/testing/error-images/clear-error.jpeg)

-    - This appears to be sporadic, as when I tried to recreate the error a few times it was working, but other times it would not.
-I noticed this error to be occuring more when the user selected instruction page first and then proceeded to the gameplay.
+    - This appears to be sporadic.
+When I tried to recreate the error a few times in a row, it was working, but other times it was not.
+I noticed this error to be occurring more often when the user selected instruction page first and then proceeded to the gameplay.
     - This will be addressed at the next development stage.

-- The terminal allows to type anything into the terminal while the game progression is loading.
+- The program allows entering data into the terminal while the game progression is loading.

     ![typing-error](assets/documentation/images/testing/error-images/typing-error.jpeg)
-    - However, it seems that the entry is then being regarded as the next user input entry (if the enter key is pressed), which throws an error if the incorrect input is provided.
+    - However, it seems that the entry is then being treated as the next user input entry (if the enter key is pressed), which throws an error if an incorrect data is typed.
     - This will be addressed at the next development stage.

 [Return to Table of Contents](#contents)